-The Nomination and Remuneration Committee charter sets out the responsibilities, composition, structure, membership requirements and procedures for appointing members to the Board and is available at www.harmoney.com.au/investor.
+The Nomination and Remuneration Committee charter sets out the responsibilities, composition, structure, and membership requirements.
+The charter was updated during the Last Reporting Period, and a copy is available at the Website.

-As at the end of the reporting period to 30 June 2022, the members of the Nomination and Remuneration Committee were Paul Lahiff (Chair), David Flacks, and Tracey Jones.
+As at the end of the Last Reporting Period, the members of the Nomination and Remuneration Committee were Monique Cairns (Chair), Paul Lahiff, and John Quirk.